Pointwise periodic maps with quantized first integrals: Preliminaries and main results

 \subsection{The case $\alpha={\pi}/{2}$}

-When $\alpha={\pi}/{2}$, the map $F$ is the one in (\ref{E:Grho}) with $\rho=0$ and was studied by Y.~C.~Chang and S.~S.~Cheng in \cite{ChaChe14}.
+When $\alpha={\pi}/{2}$, the map $F$ is the one in (\ref{E:Grho}) with $\rho=0$ and was studied in \cite{ChaChe14}.
 Consider $\mathcal{F}_{\pi/2}$ the grid formed by the straight lines $x=k$ and $y=\ell$, with $k,\ell\in \mathbb{Z}$.
-This grid defines the square Euclidean uniform tiling \cite{GS77,GS87}, also named \emph{quadrile}, see Figure \ref{f:T90}.
+This grid defines the square Euclidean regular tiling \cite{GS77,GS87}, also named \emph{quadrile}, see Figure \ref{f:T90}.
 Each (open) tile is denoted by

 The centers of each of these tiles are denoted by $p_{k,\ell}=\left(k+{1}/{2},\ell+{1}/{2}\right).$ We also introduce the set and the function

 where $\operatorname{E}(z)=\lfloor z\rfloor$ is the \emph{floor function} of $z\in\R$ that recall gives as output the greatest integer less than or equal to $z.$ We also define $V_{k,\ell}=V_{\pi/2}(p_{k,\ell})$ and denote $\N_0=\mathbb{N}\cup\{0\}.$ We prove: